3. Installation and configuration¶

 :

-Alternatively, DataLad can be installed together with Git and git-annex via Conda as outlined in the section below.
+Alternatively, DataLad can be installed together with Git and git-annex via Conda.

 3.1.5.
 Linux-machines with no root access (e.g. HPC systems)¶